 Petra Diamonds rallied 7.8% as its first-half losses narrowed, it reiterated its annual output guidance and it announced that chief executive Johan Dippenaar would stand down.

 Flooring company Victoria slipped 13%, despite forecasting higher annual earnings, as it also warned that prioritising market share had put pressure on its margins.

 Auto retailer Pendragon reversed 1.0% on announcing that it had appointed Jardine Matheson executive Mark Herbert as its new chief.

 Fishing tackle and equipment retailer Angling Direct gained 2.1% as it forecast its annual revenue to rise by more than third, as international sales nearly doubled.

-Oil and gas engineering services business Plexus Holdings fell 8.9% on warning its annual earnings would miss market expectations, due to lower margins and higher overheads.
+Oil and gas engineering services business Plexus Holdings fell 8.9% on forecasting its annual earnings to miss market expectations, due to lower margins and higher overheads.